Human error caused Pakistan plane crash that killed 97: initial report

 "The pilot as well as the controller didn't follow the standard rules," the country's aviation minister Ghulam Sarwar Khan said, announcing the findings in parliament.

-He said the pilots had been discussing the coronavirus pandemic as they attempted to land the Airbus A320.
+The minister added the pilots had been discussing the coronavirus pandemic as they attempted to land the Airbus A320 and had disengaged the craft's autopilot.

 The Pakistani investigation team, which included officials from the French government and the aviation industry, analysed data and voice recorders.